 This will give you a list of the people who have shared that infographic, which is helpful because you can sort by number of followers to identify influencers with a large number of followers who have shared infographics that are similar to yours.

 Like in the last step, find their email address and start reaching out one-by-one.
 Aside from Viola Norbert and ContentMarketer.io, another clever way to find someone's email address is to subscribe to their blog -- the welcome email and all future emails should come from an address that you can respond to.

-As an alternative, if you can't find someone's email address, you can always use Twitter to reach out publically:
+As an alternative, if you can't find someone's email address, you can always use Twitter to reach out publicly:

-Sam Hurley has hundreds of thousands of followers but still responded and shared my content:
+Sam Hurley has hundreds of thousands of followers but still responded and shared content from Brian Downard:

-See how I used the same 2-step outreach approach like the email example from above?
+See how he used the same 2-step outreach approach like the email example from above?
 He asked if they wanted to see it and then sent the link afterward.

 Not being pushy is the key to getting responses and getting your content shared.
 You might also consider sending a friendly "thank you" note after an influencer shares your content to strengthen the relationship:

 These directories are basically websites that curate infographics for other people to see.
 And they are the perfect place to get your infographic discovered by people who might want to share it on their website.